richardgourley/thread-my-soup/README.md

 - The idea is to allow extension of the program by having loosely coupled relationships between classes.

 ### Extendable
-The program can be extended to add a new menu option in the 'menu_options' dictionary in the 'thread_soup.py' file.
+The program can easily be extended to add a new menu option in the 'menu_options' dictionary in the 'thread_soup.py' file.
-A new method can be added to the 'ElementFinder class'.
+A new method using Beautiful Soup can be added to the 'ElementFinder' class and added to a new menu option.
 (See below)

 ![mainmenupage](https://github.com/richardgourley/thread-my-soup/blob/main/screenshots/threadmysoupmainmenu.png)

-- The preferences option in 'threadmysoup.py' could easily be extended to use the requests library and find and check elements from the users live websites.

 ### Search
 - The search utilizes threading to search multiple urls at the same time.